Stream your catalog data to your source

 When your Catalog source isn’t used with a catalog configuration, and you open and close a stream with an empty JSON file, all content from your source will be deleted.

-When your catalog requires an update to a subset of products, see How to update your catalog data.
+When your catalog data requires an update to a subset of products, see How to update your catalog data.

 Tip